Barnwell: Six ugly NFL free falls, and what they mean for 2019

 Now: 6-6, 14.1 percent

-No team has collapsed more over the past month than the Panthers, who appeared to be in great shape after beating the Buccaneers by 14 points in Week 9.
+No team has seen a bigger collapse over the past month than the Panthers, who appeared to be in great shape after beating the Buccaneers by 14 points in Week 9.
 Since then, Carolina has lost four straight.
 While it might have been easy to write off the Panthers' 31-point loss to the Steelers as an aberration on a short week, their subsequent losses to the Lions, Seahawks and Buccaneers aren't as easy to wave away.

 Cam Newton has been criticized for the losing streak, which isn't exactly a surprise.
 Quarterbacks typically take a disproportionate amount of the credit for winning streaks and a similar amount of blame for losing streaks, and Newton seems to attract resentment for everything from his body language to his postgame news conference attire.
-The latter seems particularly bizarre.
+(The latter criticism seems particularly bizarre.
 Is Newton supposed to bring an outfit to the stadium for each possible outcome?
-What would be the appropriate clothing to wear in case of a tie?
+What would be the appropriate clothing to wear in case of a tie?)

 Admittedly, Newton didn't play well during Sunday's loss to Tampa Bay, when he threw four interceptions against a defense that was down four would-be starting cornerbacks and had previously picked off just three passes.
 There are legitimate concerns about Newton's shoulder, and as CBS' Will Brinson noted, Newton hasn't had any success throwing the ball deep over the past month.